Economy of Argentina: Banking

 Argentine banking deposits exceeded US$120 billion in December 2012.
 The financial sector developed via public sector banks, but became dominated by the private sector.
-Private sector banks accounted for most of the 80 active institutions (over 4,000 branches) and held nearly 60% of deposits and loans, and as many foreign-owned banks as local ones operatec in the country.
+Private sector banks accounted for most of the 80 active institutions (over 4,000 branches) and held nearly 60% of deposits and loans, and as many foreign-owned banks as local ones operated in the country.
 The long-largest bank in Argentina by far, is the public Banco de la Nación Argentina.
 Not to be confused with the Central Bank, this institution accounts for 30% of deposits and a fifth of its loan portfolio.

 During the 1990s, Argentina's financial system consolidated and strengthened.
 Deposits grew from less than US$15 billion in 1991 to over US$80 billion in 2000, while outstanding credit (70% of it to the private sector) tripled to nearly US$100 billion.

+Real estate

+Housing in Argentina is characterized by a mix of high-rise urban apartments, particularly in Buenos Aires, and suburban ranch-style homes, with over two-fifths of capital residents renting.